What Causes Indoor Air Pollution Problems?

 People often have different reactions to indoor air pollution.
 Different people have different reactions from different types of pollutants, and this has to do with the health of your family members.
 Finding out what caused the indoor air pollution is helpful when figuring out how to reduce any detrimental health effects that your family could experience.

 While everyone will experience different health impacts from poor indoor air quality, specific family members have increased risk.
+You can wear a fabric face mask to reduce the risks associated with poor indoor air quality, but the best bet is to improve the air quality by removing the source that is causing the pollution.

 While healthy people can get sick when exposed to poor air, babies, elderly family members, and people with pre-existing conditions can lead to prolonged health effects if they are exposed to poor air quality for an extended period of time.